CONFIRMATION OF PREGNANCY: 5-12 weeks.

 Stay away from antacids that have aluminum because it contributes to constipation and is unsafe at high doses.

-OTHER MEDICINES LIKE ZANTAC: (Tagamet HB, Pepcid AC, Axid AR, and Zantac 75) are available without a prescription and thought to be safe during pregnancy.
+OTHER MEDICINES: (Tagamet HB, Pepcid AC, Axid AR) are available without a prescription and thought to be safe during pregnancy.
 Please let us know if you are taking this type of over the counter medicine.
 They do work.
 You only need 1-2 a day.

-CONSIDER PREVACID: If antacids and Zantac don’t help, Prevacid has a more powerful acid-suppressing effect and is available over the counter but previcid can only be used for 14 days in a row.
-Always try behavioral, dietary, antacid and Zantac first (Before Prevacid) as these other methods have a longer track record of safety.
+CONSIDER PREVACID: If antacids don’t help, Prevacid has a more powerful acid-suppressing effect and is available over the counter but Prevacid can only be used for 14 days in a row.
+Always try behavioral, dietary, antacid therapy first (Before Prevacid) as these other methods have a longer track record of safety.

 AVOID PRILOSEC: Although this type of medicine is in general, safe for pregnant women, animal studies have raised concerns that omeprazole (Prilosec) could harm a developing fetus.
 Other medications are safer during pregnancy.